BDC Hamburger Icon

 Remote workers rely on the internet to collaborate with their teams.
 This means actively listening, delegating and communicating via digital channels.
 Collaboration also involves completing your share of the work on time and sharing credit and responsibility.

 To improve your collaboration skills, become intimately familiar with your company’s collaboration tech tools.
-(Note that there’s some overlap with communication and collaboration tools.)
+(Note that there is some overlap between communication and collaboration tools.)

 Popular tools that help employee teamwork and collaboration include the following: